deep-foundation/capacitor-voice-recorder/README.md

 const { recordDataBase64, msDuration, mimeType } = await Recorder.stopRecording({
-  deep, // The DeepClient object containerLinkId, // The ID of the container link startTime, // The start time of the recording returned by startRecording();
+  deep, // The DeepClient object containerLinkId, // The ID of the container link
 });
 ```